AquaROM: shape optimization pipeline for soft swimmers using parametric reduced order models: Results and discussion

 \subsection{Shape optimization}

 We now turn to the shape optimization (SO) of soft swimmers, using the pipeline shown in \Cref{fig:optimization_pipeline}.
 Starting from a uniform 3-dimensional block (\Cref{fig:A_muscles_placement_VM}), our goal is to find an optimal shape that maximizes the distance traveled in~$x-$direction by the fish within a 2 seconds time horizon.
-We present six numerical experiments, summarized in \Cref{tab:results_summary}.
+We present 6 \MD{primary} numerical experiments, summarized in \Cref{tab:results_summary}.
 These experiments differ in the discretization of the mesh and in the number of optimization parameters.
-The optimization parameters correspond to different shape variations, which can be linearly combined to find the final optimal shape (overview in \Cref{fig:all_shape_variations}).
+The optimization parameters correspond to different shape variations, which can be linearly combined to find the final optimal shape (overview in \Cref{fig:all_shape_variations}). \MD{After presenting the results of these 6 experiments (Sections~\ref{sec:SO1} to~\ref{sec:SO46}), we discuss robustness checks and additional results in \Cref{sec:robustness_checks}.
+Finally, \Cref{sec:discussoin_comparison} discusses comparisons to other non-gradient based optimization strategies.}